Most bathrooms are something straight out of a zero waste Nightmare on Elm Street. 90s kids, I’m looking at you!

 This little cloth product is super versatile and can replace far more than just tissues around the house: paper towels, napkins, cotton balls, baby wipes, and more.

 Best of all, you probably already have plenty of things that you can upcycle into these: old washcloths, retired t-shirts, bed linen, scraps from sewing projects, and more!

 If you must buy, you can even get lovely sets of cute and colorful organic cotton pads that are soft and skin friendly.

 10. TIME TO MAKE THAT TIME OF THE MONTH MORE SUSTAINABLE

 Just in case bathroom banter hasn’t been personal enough, let’s talk menstruation.
 Having a zero waste period reduces so much waste in the form of pad wrappings and plastic tampon applicators.
 To put it in perspective, consider that on average, each woman will produce 2,400 tampons of waste in their life!

 First off, switch to a menstrual cup.
-I did over a year and a half ago and it was actually way easier (in many ways!).
+I did about two years ago now and it was actually way easier (in many ways!).
 They last around 10 years and are totally safe for your body too.
 There are so many options on the market these days, but we recommend the Saalt cup because they donate 2% of revenue towards educational programs and women in need.
-If you live in the US / Canada you can find them on Amazon or if you’re based in the UK, Amazon will have local stock there too.

 For both menstrual cup options and period panties, Etsy also stock both from some really great brands that have glowing reviews.